juhovh/shairplay/README.md

 Currently only AirPort Express emulation is supported.

+Update: Experimental support for fairplay protocol and airplay ongoing...

 Disclaimer
 ----------
 All the resources in this repository are written using only freely available